ufechner7/KiteViewer/README.md

 ```
 ./create_sys_image.sh
 ```
-This needs to be done at least once, but also after important package updates because it freezes the package versions.
+This takes about 10 to 15 minutes and needs to be done at least once, but also after important package updates because it freezes the package versions.

 Run the program and show the GUI: